Sikhs! They’re just like us! – Part 2

 For the first couple hundred years of Sikhism, the faith was governed by the Guruship, which was analogous to the Catholic Papacy.
 During much of that time, the Golden Temple complex, known locally as “Darbar Sahib” was the seat of the Guru, comparable to the Vatican.

-Mainstream Sikhism no longer maintains a clergy, and there is some debate as to the theocratic status of the complex management, but the spiritual significance of the site remains, so the extension of an invitation of residency to Bhindranwale was a significant gesture, and an acknowledgement of his influence.
+Mainstream Sikhism no longer maintains a clergy, and there is some debate as to the theocratic status of the complex management, but the spiritual significance of the site remains, so the extension of an invitation of residency to Bhindranwale was a noteworthy gesture, and an acknowledgement of his influence.

 Which brings us back to Indira and the Khalistani movement.
 Initially, much like other politicians, she tried to attach herself to the Bhindranwale-train, but, just like those other politicians, she learned an important lesson.
 Not only did Bhindranwale not have much interest in politics, his interests were very much purely theological, but, perhaps most perplexingly for those in power, he couldn’t be bought.